 Then, in terms of Sales Automation, we’re currently using PersistIQ.
 Primarily, due to a relationship with a previous employee, but we’re exploring SalesLoft.
 We also love what Engagio is doing and they recently updated their playbook functions for automated Sales messaging… so, we’ll see.
 We are far less secure in those tech functions.

 What are your predictions on the most impactful disruptions in Marketing Technology for 2018-2020?

-I would love to see disruption in marketing education.
-MarTech companies love to tout the simplicity and ease of their platforms, but that often leaves the marketing out of the tech.
-Technology empowers marketing strategy and too many people are without the planning and process skill sets to make the tech actually work.
+I would love to see a disruption in Marketing education.
+MarTech companies love to tout the simplicity and ease of their platforms, but that often leaves the Marketing out of the tech.
+Technology empowers Marketing strategy and too many people are without the planning and process skill sets to make the tech actually work.
 I’ve been using this example to illustrate the issue in MarTech recently: We implemented Drift in a week.
 It’s a very easy setup process and something I wrote about, but, after I set it up, I spent no less than five hours a week in the platform, looking at chat, optimizing our messaging and setting up bots.

 What startups in the technology industry are you watching keenly right now?

 Drift.
 I love everything about them.
 I’m also obsessed with Databox.

 How do you prepare for an AI-centric world as a Business Leader?